reactjs/react.dev/content/docs/reference-react.md

 down the actual content and throw away the fallback.

 #### `React.Suspense` during hydration
-Suspense boundaries depend on their parent boundaries being hydrated before they can hydrate, but they can hydrate independently from sibling boundaries.
-Events on a boundary before its hydrated will cause the boundary to hydrate at a higher priority than neighboring boundaries.
+Suspense boundaries depend on their parent boundaries being hydrated before they can hydrate.
+Suspense boundaries can hydrate independently from sibling boundaries.
+Events on a boundary before it's hydrated will cause the boundary to hydrate at a higher priority than neighboring boundaries.
 If the code for the boundary is ready then it will hydrate synchronously in the capture phase of the event.
 Persistent events (`focusin`, `mouseenter`, `dragenter`, `mouseover`, `pointerover`, `gotpointercapture`) will be rebroadcasted using native event dispatch with clones of the original event when their targets hydrate.